MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Pwsh.md

 ---
 description: Explains how to use the `pwsh` command-line interface.
-Displays the command-line parameters and describes the syntax.
+Displays the command-line parameters and describes the syntax. ms.date: 10/05/2020 online version: https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_pwsh?view=powershell-7.1&WT.mc_id=ps-gethelp
-keywords: powershell,cmdlet
-ms.date: 10/05/2020
-online version: https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_pwsh?view=powershell-7.1&WT.mc_id=ps-gethelp
 schema: 2.0.0